seankql/project-spendwise/backend/docs.md

     - content-type: `application/json`
     - body: object
       - transactions: (array) an array of all transactions belonging to the user across all his accounts in the specified time limits.
+        - id (number): The Id of the Transaction
+        - transactionDate (string): Date of the transaction in YYYY-MM-DD format.
+        - descriptions (string): Description of the transaction.
+        - amount (number): Amount of the transaction.
+        - AccountId (string): ID of the account the transaction belongs to.
+        - category (string): Category of the transaction.
+        - updatedAt: (date) the date and time of creation.
+        - createdAt: (date) the date and time of update.
       - income: Total amount of income in this period of time.
       - expense: Total amount of expense in this period of time.
+      - totalCount: total number of transactions.
   - response: 400
     - body: Bad Request
   - response: 500